 Students who think they are eligible for the Advance Track M.Div. should contact the Registrar's Office to begin the application process after being admitted to the standard M.Div.

-Syllabi for any course taught at Gateway in the past two (2) years can be reviewed on our www.gs.edu website under "Academics/Course Syllabi."
+Syllabi for any course taught at Gateway in the past two (2) years can be reviewed on the Seminary website under "Academics/Course Syllabi".

 CATALOG PUBLICATION